What’s Biodiversity Hotspots ? 9 spots in Asia

 The forests and other remnant habitats in hotspots represent just 2.5% of Earth’s land surface.
 But you’d be hard-pressed to find another 2.5% of the planet that’s more important.

-cloud forest haiti WANEE asia
+cloud forest haiti WANEE Go-WILD

 To qualify as a biodiversity hotspot, a region must meet two strict criteria: